goreleaser/goreleaser/README.md

 ```

-## Wire it with travis-ci
+## Wire it with Travis CI

-You may want to wire this to auto-deploy your new tags on travis, for example:
+You may want to wire this to auto-deploy your new tags on Travis, for example:

 ```yaml
 after_success: